EARLY HEARING DETECTION AND INTERVENTION VIRTUAL CONFERENCE

-The goal of the annual EHDI Meeting is to enhance the implementation of comprehensive state-based Early Hearing Detection and Intervention (EHDI) programs.
-After participating in the meeting, participants will be better able to:
+The goal of the annual EHDI Conference is to enhance the implementation of comprehensive state-based Early Hearing Detection and Intervention (EHDI) programs.
+After participating in the conference, participants will be better able to:

 Identify and promote knowledge and awareness of successful strategies for implementing comprehensive state-based EHDI programs that include screening, audiologic diagnostic evaluation, early intervention, medical home, reporting, tracking, surveillance, loss to follow-up issues, data integration, and other related surveillance components.

 Interpret and describe current research and research methods related to EHDI.